 How are health plans serving Medicaid beneficiaries?

 States are increasingly relying on Medicaid health plans to promote high-quality, coordinated care for their growing Medicaid populations.
-More than 43.5 million low-income individuals — representing nearly 66 percent of total Medicaid enrollment — rely on private health plans for their Medicaid coverage.
+More than 56 million low-income individuals — representing about 78 percent of total Medicaid enrollment — rely on private health plans for their Medicaid coverage.

 These plans provide a variety of services to meet the unique needs of their beneficiaries, including programs to coordinate care for people with multiple chronic conditions; outreach and education initiatives to promote prevention and healthy living; and efforts to facilitate beneficiaries’ access to non-medical support, such as social services or transportation.